Categories

 In fact, it can be said that in the eyes of the world I am just a failure, a loser…

-I have followed his ways and instructions faithfully from the very first day that I decided to follow Jesus Christ (it was on a Sunday, 18th of June 1972), in spite of having gone through many difficult and testing times since then in my life.
+I have followed his ways and instructions faithfully from the very first day that I decided to follow Jesus, in1972, in spite of having gone through, ever since then, many difficult and testing times in my life.

-I had already been deeply hurt emotionally a number of times by the girls that I had loved.
+Ι was 23 years old then,young, strong and energetiic even though I had already been deeply hurt a number of times by the girls that I had loved.

-I was very unhappy with what life had already offered me until then, and I was apprehensive of what it still had in store for me…
+I was very unhappy with what life had offered me until then, and I was apprehensive of what still had to come

-A few months before that memorable Sunday, I remember struggling with the thought of unleashing shamelessly the carnal side of me in the hope of finding, in wayward ways of living, some pleasure and satisfaction out of life, regardless of the hurt that I would cause to others!
+A few months before my decision to follow Jesus Christ, I remember struggling with the thought of unleashing shamelessly the carnal side of me in the hope of finding, in wayward ways of living, some pleasure and satisfaction out of life regardless of the hurt that I would cause to others!

-I struggled with such thoughts, and I finally took a decision, a solemn decision:
+I struggled with these thoughts, and I finally took a decision, a solemn decision:

 “I choose to be a good person, even if that makes me unhappy.

-I would rather be unhappy and good, than happy but evil!
+I would rather be unhappy and good, than be happy but evil”!

 And I meant it with all my heart.

-I am convinced that God noticed me that day and made arrangements to draw me to himself for me to become one of his children!
+I am convinced that God noticed me that day and made arrangements to draw me to himself.

-I am also convinced that the devil took notice of my solemn decision as well, and just like he did with Job in the Bible, Satan challenged God to let him prove that I surely did not mean what I said and that I would certainly recant my decision after he had put me to the test.
+I am also convinced that the devil took notice of my solemn decision as well, and just like he did with Job in the Bible, Satan challenged God to let him prove that I surely did not mean a word of what I said, and that I would certainly recant my decision after he had dealt with me…

-I therefore believe that I can be an example and inspiration to my children (I have ten of them, all in all), for whom this testimony of mine was primarily written.
+So far, I have had victory over sin and Satan, and I therefore believe that I can be an example and inspiration to my children (I have ten of them, all in all), for whom I primarily write my biography.

-Where do I start to tell you the story of how I became the person I am, constantly fluctuating emotionally between great “highs and deep lows, and why my life became so filled with movement and restlessness and deep unhappiness?
+Where do I start to tell you the reasons why I became the person that I am, constantly fluctuating emotionally between great “highs” and deep “lows”, why my life became filled with so much restlessness and unhappiness?

-I will have to start with an event that took place years before I was born:
+I will have to start with an event that took place years before I was even born:

-My mother grew up in the island of Samos, in Greece, where she deeply and un-reservedly fell in love with a young man whom she very regrettably had to leave when, after the second world war, her family moved to central Africa.
+My mother grew up in the island of Samos, in Greece, where she deeply and un-reservedly fell in love with a young man whom she very regrettably had to leave when, after the second world war had ended, her family moved to central Africa.

 That, I believe, was one of the reasons why I became such a restless person…